MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

         * __Configure...__ Change layer settings
         * __Discard__ Turn this layer off.
 For the task layer this will free resources if the app is exited and re-started.
     * Data layer:
         * __Configure...__ Select the API instance, configure the URLs including read-only sources and authentication method.
-Basic Authentication, OAuth 1.0a and OAuth 2 are supported, however the API instance on openstreetmap.org only supports OAuth 2 since June 2024.
+Basic Authentication, OAuth 1.0a and OAuth 2 are supported, however the API instance on openstreetmap.org only supports OAuth 2 since July 2024.
     * Data and Tasks layers:
         * __Info__ Display some information on the contents.
         * __Prune__ remove downloaded data from storage that is outside of the current screen and unmodified.